WALEED785/TravelBooking-Admin/README.md

-Travel Booking & Budget Management System
+Travel Booking Management System
-A full-featured Travel Booking and Budget Management web application built with React, offering functionality to manage Flights, Hotels, Bookings, Destinations, and Travel Profiles.
+A full-featured Travel Booking  Management web application built with React, offering functionality to manage Flights, Hotels, Bookings, Destinations, and Travel Profiles.
 The system supports light/dark modes and is designed for extensibility.

 ✈️ Features
 Flight Management